supabase/pg_graphql/docs/index.md

 ```
 Translates into a GraphQL schema displayed below.

 Each table receives an entrypoint in the top level `Query` type that is a pageable collection with relationships defined by its foreign keys.
-Tables similarly recieve entrypoints in the `Mutation` type that enable bulk operations for insert, update, and delete.
+Tables similarly receive entrypoints in the `Mutation` type that enable bulk operations for insert, update, and delete.

 ![GraphiQL](./assets/quickstart_graphiql.png)